learn-frame/learn-webpack/README.md

 # learn-webpack

-Learning webpack with GeekTime course.
+Learning webpack with GeekTime and other course.

+## License

+Learn Typescript is licensed under the terms of the [MIT licensed](https://opensource.org/licenses/MIT).